lilyuwuu/website/docs/guides/3ds3mod.md

 1. Okku will show a few boxes, then output `Done!` once it has succeded.
 At this point, Okku can be closed and the converted files will be in the same directory as the original TJA and audio file.<br>
 ![Image: Final result](/images/taiko_11.png)<br>

+!!! tip "Converting multiple difficulties"
+	If you're converting multiple difficulties for one song, keep in mind that Okku will constantly overwrite the last converted file.
+Therefore, you should move the generated files elsewhere between each convert.
+My personal recommendation would be to create another folder with the song's name and to name the fumen files by their difficulty so you don't mix them up (though, worst case scenario, you can usually guess based on file size).

+	There is no need to convert audio multiple times, so once you've converted an audio track once, you should move the audio file that is accompanying the TJA file somewhere else.
+Okku will warn you for further charts that the audio is missing - accept the warning and it'll convert the chart quickly as there is no audio to convert.

 ## Section 3: Song replacement

 In this section, we will use LayeredFS to replace a base song in the game with your newly converted file.

 1. Double-click on `3ds_Folder_structure.7z` file inside of `3dsTaiko` and extract its contents to the root of your SD card.
-	- The root of the SD card is tine initial directory where you can see the `Nintendo 3DS` folder, but aren't inside of it.
+	- The root of the SD card is the initial directory where you can see the `Nintendo 3DS` folder, but aren't inside of it.
-	- You can do this wirelessly via FTP, but it'll be a lot slower as the folder structure involves many empty folders.
+	- You can also do this wirelessly via FTP, but it'll be a lot slower as the folder structure involves many empty folders.
 1. On the 3DS SD card, navigate to `luma` -> `titles` -> `0004000000190E00` -> `romfs` -> `_data` -> `sound` -> `song`.
 1. This is the hard part: Rename your converted `NAAC` file to the name of an actual, existing song.
 The smaller file (`!!audio_s.naac`) is the song sample that plays in the song select screen, while the larger file (`!!audio.naac`) is the full song.
 	- For a list of base song IDs in Taiko 3DS3, see [this image](/images/2Naac.png).